 Note: Microsoft refers to Potentially Unwanted Programs (PUPs) as Potentially Unwanted Applications (PUAs), but there is no difference between those two things.
 Most antimalware programs refer to them as PUPs.
 Perhaps Microsoft thought apps was a more updated term than programs, or perhaps they wanted to make a distinction between PUAs and malware.
 Whatever the case, the two terms are interchangeable when it comes to detecting the actual programs you might want to be removed.
 That does no, however, mean that each antivirus and antimalware protection will pick up all the same programs as PUPs/PUAs.
 That depends on the definition updates given to the unique antivirus/antimalware programs.

-Method One: How to Enable/Disable Windows Defender Potentially Unwanted Programs (PUPs) Protection in PowerShell
+How to Configure Detection for Potentially Unwanted Programs in PowerShell

 You can enable and disable Windows Defender’s Potentially Unwanted Program protection by modifying the DWORD value in the registry with Windows PowerShell commands.
 Here is how you can do that: